sscro-ccri/geomesa.github.io/_posts/2014-08-06-explainQuery.md

 Here we can see that SimpleFeatureFilteringIterator is being used to apply our attribute filter later (user_name = 'Jim').

 As a recap, in our first example, we looked at how the query planner handled a simple geometric query.
 In the next two examples, we were able to see the query planner choose to use an attribute index when it was available to run a more efficient query.
-In the long-term, we plan to store aggregate data to inform certain more complex query planning decisions.
+In the long-term, we plan to store aggregate data to inform more complex query planning decisions.
 As that is built out, we will continue to extend the 'explainQuery' functionality.